Mrs. Jenni Coffen - Kindergarten Teacher

 Here is all you need to know about ordering books from the Scholastic Book Company!
 Great books to support your beginning reader and help our classroom earn free books.

-Most school supplies are provided by the teacher and shared by the class.
+Most school supplies are provided by the teacher.
+Care will be given to ensure that each child has their own set of supplies.
 Click on the above link for details!